 The body is lowered, the ears are flattened backwards and the tail is kept low and may be stationary, the pupils are usually dilated and the dog may pant rapidly as a means of getting some relief.
 Also, the dog may sweat through the pads on its feet.

 In order to have a full grasp of the things your dog may be trying to communicate, you need to understand the basic dog body language as well as the various contexts they may be applied to.
 The mouth, the eyes, the ears, the tail and even the body hairs are things to watch when trying to interpret your dog’s message.
 For a visual of how to interpret the some of the most important messages your dog is sending to you, view the diagrams at Modern Dog Magazine.
 By paying close attention to your dog body language, you will soon realize he has a lot more to say than “woof-woof”.

 When you hire TAILored Pet Services, our dog walkers keep a close eye on Spot’s behavior and react accordingly.
-Depending on Spot’s needs, we have a monthly package to suit him so visit our monthly rates page for more information.
+Depending on Spot’s needs, we have a monthly package to suit him so contact us for more information.